 Situated above von Kuster Recital Hall, the recording studio provides audition, application, archival and reference recordings for both faculty members and students.
-The studio is capable of making high quality digital recordings from any of the wired rehearsal and performance spaces, including the main organ studio, von Kuster Hall and orchestral and vocal rehearsal spaces.
-In addition, the studio maintains a mobile component that records any off-site Faculty of Music performances in a high quality DVD format.
-See policy below.
+The studio is capable of making high quality digital recordings from any of the wired rehearsal and performance spaces, including the main organ studio, von Kuster Hall, orchestral and vocal rehearsal spaces.
+In addition, the studio maintains a mobile component that records most off-site Faculty of Music performances.

-The studio also provides an opportunity for limited employment for a select number of students.
-Qualified and eligible students are given the opportunity to learn and advance their skills in recording technology under the direction of the studio manager, Mr. Michael Godwin.
+The studio also provides an opportunity for limited employment for a select number of students who qualify for the Work Study program.
+Qualified and eligible students are given the opportunity to learn and advance their skills in sound recording technology working with the studio manager, Michael Godwin.

 Details are available on the Technical and Instructional support page, but it should be noted recording equipment is available for sign out to Faculty members, and students for academic support purposes.
 For example, video recording of Studio Recitals outside of vKH, rehearsal recordings, so on.